mia-care/documentation/docs/p4samd/handbook/document-engine.md

     - `Published`: Template available for use
 - **Actions**: Available actions per template row (based on user permissions):
     - `Edit/View`: Modify or view template content
+    - `Duplicate`: Clone an existing template.
+The new template is created in `Draft` status with no revision.
+Requires the same permission as creating a template.
     - `Download`: Export template file
     - `Delete`: Remove template from system